412th Test Wing

-The 412th Test Wing (412 TW) is a wing of the United States Air Force, assigned to the Air Force Test Center at Edwards Air Force Base, California.
+The 412th Test Wing is a wing of the United States Air Force, assigned to the Air Force Test Center at Edwards Air Force Base, California.
+The 412th Test Wing was established in 1972 as the 6510th Test Wing, which assumed the flying mission of the Air Force Flight Test Center upon activation.
+The wing has performed flight testing of fighter, bomber, mobility, and rotary wing aircraft.
+In addition, the 412th Test Wing has carried out free-flight testing of space vehicles such as the Space Shuttle.

-Overview
+In 1992, the 6510th Wing was consolidated with the 412th Fighter Group, which was activated during World War II as the first unit in the Army Air Forces to fly jet aircraft.
+It was inactivated in 1946, transferring its fighters and personnel to another unit.
+The group was again activated in 1955 to provide air defense on the northern border of the United States, inactivating in 1960 as Strategic Air Command assumed control of its base for use by heavy bombers.
+(Note: The group was redesignated the 412th Tactical Fighter Group in 1985, but was never active under that name.)

+Mission

+The 412th Test Wing conducts developmental testing of U.S. Air Force aircraft and systems throughout their lifecycle.
+It is made up of seven numbered groups and the U. S. Air Force Test Pilot School.
+As the host wing for Edwards Air Force Base, it also operates and maintains base infrastructure.

 The 412th Test Wing plans, conducts, analyzes, and reports on all flight and ground testing of aircraft, weapons systems, software and components as well as modeling and simulation for the USAF.
 It is also the host wing for Edwards Air Force Base, Calif. – the 2nd largest base in the Air Force.
 The wing oversees base day-to-day operations and provides support for over 10,000 military, federal civilian and contract personnel assigned to a 470 square mile installation.
 Approximately 1500 Test Wing Desert Warriors directly support the test and evaluation mission of the Air Force Test Center and the 412th Test Wing.

 The wing is responsible for operating the base, including the infrastructure, communication systems, security, fire protection, transportation, supply, finance, contracting, legal services, personnel and manpower support, housing, education, chapel and quality of life programs on a 301,000-acre base in the middle of the Mojave Desert, the second largest base in the U.S. Air Force.

-The 412th TW is host to over 100,000 visitors annually and supports over 25,000 dependents, retirees, and veterans.
+The 412th is host to over 100,000 visitors annually and supports over 25,000 dependents, retirees, and veterans.
 Major units within the wing include the 412th Mission Support and the 412th Medical Groups, as well the 412th Civil Engineer/Transportation Directorate, 412th Security Forces Squadron and the Services and Comptroller Divisions.
 Staff agencies include chaplain services, base comptroller, inspector general, manpower and organization, and military equal opportunity and public affairs.